Georges034302/Advanced-Cloud-Computing-with-AWS/session02/lab_2_a_iam-users-policies.md

 - Applied inline policies for user-specific permissions
 - Implemented permission boundaries to limit maximum permissions
 - Used the IAM policy simulator to validate effective permissions
-- Created and tested access keys for programmatic access
-- Followed IAM best practices including MFA, key rotation, and least privilege
 - Successfully cleaned up all IAM resources and test infrastructure

-**Key Takeaways:**
-- Use groups to manage permissions for multiple users efficiently
-- Prefer managed policies over inline policies for reusability
-- Use IAM roles for applications on EC2 instead of embedding credentials
-- Permission boundaries provide an additional security layer for delegation
-- Always test permissions using the policy simulator before deployment
-- Regular audits of IAM users, keys, and MFA status are essential for security

 ---